Gabrielle "Bee" Leung

 CSU/CIRA Diversity, Equity, and Inclusion Committee, Member, 2022-Present

-CSU Atmospheric Science International Student and Scholar Association (ATSISSA), Board Member, 2022-Present
+CSU Atmospheric Science International Student and Scholar Association (ATSISSA), Board Member, 2022-2023

 FAA Part 107 Licensed UAS Pilot